 - 1. Locate the battery door latch on the rear of the MESA near the bottom edge of the unit. - 2.
 Supporting the MESA unit with both hands, place a thumb on the battery door latch. - 3.
 Simultaneously press on the battery door latch while sliding it away from the unit. - 4.
-Once the battery door is lifted, place your thumb under the edge of it and open it up fully.
+Once the battery door is lifted, place a thumb under the edge of it and open it up fully.

 - 5. Slide the battery into the battery slot observing proper contact alignment.
-Press firmly until the battery is fully seated. - 6.
+Press until the battery is fully seated.
+Do not force the battery into the slot; resistance may indicate improper battery alignment. - 6.
 Close the battery door until the edge lines up with the lip on the battery door latch.
-Then place a finger on both the battery door and the latch and press them close together.
+Then place fingers and thumb on both the battery door and the latch and press them close together.